Taco-Eating Contest At Fresno Grizzlies Game Goes Horribly Awry, Claims The Life Of A Competitor

-A 41-year-old man died after apparently choking to death during a hot-dog eating contest at a Fresno Grizzlies game, Yahoo News reports.
+A 41-year-old man died after apparently choking to death during a taco-eating contest at a Fresno Grizzlies game, Yahoo News reports.

 Every year at around this time, the Central California city holds its “Taco Truck Throwdown.”
-In anticipation of this year’s event, the Grizzlies, a minor-league affiliate of the Washington Nationals, held their own taco-eating contest Tuesday night.
+In anticipation of this year’s event, the Grizzlies, a minor-league affiliate of the Washington Nationals, held their own taco-eating contest on Tuesday night.

 Grizzlies fan Matthew Boylan watched the contest but didn’t participate.
-He tells The Fresno Bee that he was startled by how quickly one particular fan — later identified as Dana Hutchings — was eating.
+He told The Fresno Bee that he was startled by how quickly one particular fan — later identified as Dana Hutchings — was eating.

 “It was like he’d never eaten before.
 He was just shoving the tacos down his mouth without chewing,” Boylan said.

 After a few minutes, Hutchings collapsed, hitting his head on the table as he fell down.
-EMTs on the scene immediately began attending to the man, attempting to perform the Heimlich manuever and then, later, CPR.
+EMTs on the scene immediately began attending to the man, attempting to perform the Heimlich maneuver and then, later, CPR.
 Paramedics then arrived and took him away in an ambulance, to Community Regional Medical Center, where he died on arrival.

 No official cause of death was immediately disclosed.